CNugteren/midisurf/README.md

 The game is currently limited in the following ways:

-* It only runs on an Atari ST with a high-resolution (640x400 black & white) screen
+* It is designed mainly for an Atari ST with a high-resolution (640x400 black & white) screen, although it can also be played with some limitations on a 320x200 low-resolution colour screen

 * Tunes are most recognizable with just the main Midi track and notes playing, so it is recommended to remove any background Midi tracks and supporting keys upfront, e.g. using a tool like [MidiEditor](https://www.midieditor.org/)